katydecorah/katydecorah.github.io/code/_posts/2013-09-17-accordion-nav.md

 Likewise, I styled the anchor tags to make sure the styles didn't intrude on the effect when the dropdown was activated.
 Had I styled the background of the li elements, when hovered the dropdown would be hugged by the color of the list-item's parent.

-The overall effect of the accordion is achieved by skewing the list items, but I also made the overflow hidden when the dropdown is inactive.
+The effect of the accordion is achieved by skewing the list items, but I also made the overflow hidden when the dropdown is inactive.
 Otherwise my text from the inactive dropdown would be sitting all squished and weird for the world to see.

 I'm really happy that so many people enjoyed this one!